NICHD-BSPC/multiome-wf/docs/workflows/overview-wf.rst

 Overview of workflows
 =====================

-The main goal of `multiome-wf` is transforming and combining raw data (fastq files) into usable results for tertiary (downstream) analyses.
+The main goal of `multiome-wf` is transforming and combining raw data into usable results for downstream analyses.
 For scRNA-seq, that's differentially-expressed genes (along with comprehensive QC and analysis).
 For scATAC-seq, that's called peaks or differentially accessible chromatin regions.

-`multiome-wf` is really a framework that supports a number of analysis variants based on how it is configured.
-Each class of analysis variants, such as scRNA-Seq or scATAC-Seq is a "core" workflow since a different directed acyclic graph (DAG) a constructed per analysis variant.
+`multiome-wf` is a framework that supports a number of analysis variants based on how it is configured.
+Each class of analysis variants, such as scRNA-Seq or scATAC-Seq is a "core" workflow since a different directed acyclic graph (DAG) is constructed for each analysis variant.
 Using a single framework promotes flexibility in single cell analyses.
-Data derived from many different experimental strategies can easily be combined, and by setting up the configuration files properly, `multiome-wf` will decide the best workflow to use.
+Data derived from many different experimental strategies can effectively be combined, and by setting up the configuration files properly, `multiome-wf` will decide the best workflow to use.

 Each workflow is driven by a ``Snakefile`` and is configured by plain text `YAML <https://en.wikipedia.org/wiki/YAML>`_ and `TSV
 <https://en.wikipedia.org/wiki/Tab-separated_values>`_ format files (see
-:ref:`config` for much more on this).
+:ref:`config` for more info).

 The core workflows are:

  - :ref:`multiome`

  - :ref:`rna`

  - :ref:`atac`

- A number of additional analyses added to core workflows, such as quantifyng CRISPR sgRNA barcodes or surface protein associated oligos, by updating relevant config files.
+A number of additional analyses can be added to core workflows, such as quantifyng CRISPR sgRNA barcodes or surface protein associated oligos, by updating relevant config files.

-In all cases, search for the string **NOTE:** in the Snakefile to read notes on how to configure each rule, and make adjustments as necessary.
-You may see some comments that say `# [TEST SETTINGS]`; you can ignore these, and see :ref:`test-settings` for more info.
+In all cases, search for the string **NOTE:** in the ``Snakefile`` to read notes on how to configure each rule, and make adjustments as necessary.

 .. note::